zztalker/imunify360-doc/docs/whmcs_plugin/README.md

 ### Licenses List

-You can view the list of all licenses owned by your client at our add-on → _Licenses List_.
+You can view the list of all licenses owned by your client at our add-on → <span class="notranslate">_Licenses List_</span>.
 You can filter the list of licenses by client name, server provisioning products, license provisioning products and license IP address/Key.

 ![](/images/fig18licenseslist_zoom70.png)